re-sha/portfolio/README.md

-# Portfolio
+# My Portfolio Website

-This repository showcases my journey as a software developer, where I have been actively involved in various projects and collaborations.
+This repository showcases my journey as a junior software developer, where I have been actively involved in various projects.
 I am excited to share my work with you and highlight my skills and accomplishments.
+My goal is to provide a comprehensive overview of my capabilities and the value I can bring to potential employers or clients.